kl/ItCompilesSoItWorks/README.md

 ###Pushing to GitHub from within Android Studio

-Make some changes and the press Ctrl + K. Add a commit message and click 'Commit and push'.
+Make some changes and the press Ctrl + K. Add a commit message and click 'Commit and push'!